-Anyone with rosacea knows that the chronic skin condition can be at best uncomfortable and at worst completely debilitating.
+It’s National Rosacea Month, and as anyone with the condition knows, it can be at best uncomfortable and at worst completely debilitating.
 But for as many studies as there are on the inflammatory disease and its side effects (like redness, itching, and texture issues), there is a glaring lack of understanding about rosacea on Black and brown skin, often resulting in it being under-diagnosed or completely missed.
 According to the Journal of American Academy of Dermatology, up to 40 million people of color struggle with rosacea.
 If this is the case, then why is rosacea so frequently missed on darker complexions — and what needs to happen to help these patients get the proper care?

 While the exact cause of rosacea is still unknown, it is defined as a skin condition that presents as redness and visible blood vessels in the skin.
 “Flushed cheeks is followed by a constant warm, tingling sensation, which then develops into permanent redness around the cheeks and nose,” Dr. Ewoma Ukeleghe, founder & CEO of SKNDOCTOR, tells TZR.
 “Other symptoms are dilated blood vessels, dryness, spots, and sensitivity.”
 She explains that while it is more common in women, rosacea symptoms are often more severe in male patients, and can be exacerbated by triggers like stress, heat, alcohol, sunlight, spicy food, and wind.